 The classic iteration released in 2001 has a fond place in the heart of veteran Opium Pulses employees with the game’s successor, RuneScape 2 (aka Old School) being the home to our clan of the same name back in 2003.
 Like Opium Pulses, RuneScape was started by three English brothers with a passion for video games.
-It has a humble and charming story surrounding its beginnings and incredibly fortunate future as one of the most loved MMO RPGs in the genres history.
+It has a humble and charming story surrounding its beginnings and incredibly fortunate future as one of the most loved MMO RPGs in the history of the genre.

 The game was impressive and after finishing university Andrew decided to dive deeper in the Devious MUD and make it a more fleshed out and immersive experience, he and his brothers released the game to the world wide web under the name RuneScape and it became so popular so quickly that they struggled to adapt to its growth, with worlds filling up faster than they could create them.
 They worked from their parent's kitchen and recorded sounds around the house to make new sound effects to increase the pool of audio in the game and even their mother contributed some designs for animals in the game.